 Molly reviews applications holistically such that areas of strength in applications may compensate for areas of weakness.
 She acknowledges the inherent and intersectional inequities and privileges at play when gaining the necessary experience and credentials for applying to clinical psychology Ph.D. programs.
 As a first-generation college student herself, she keeps applicants’ level of opportunity in mind when reviewing applications.

 The information below aims to demystify Molly’s application review process.
 Please note that 1) the guidance does not speak to the review process and expectations of other DePaul clinical faculty, and 2) our program’s admissions decisions also include an assessment of applicants’ overall fit for our Clinical-Community Psychology program.

-Applicants should clearly describe their research interests.
-Applicants should show some familiarity with Molly’s past or current studies.
-Although fit with the lab is important, Molly appreciates the added value of students’ unique research passions to the lab, so applicants may express research interests that are not perfectly aligned with her current projects.
+Applicants should clearly describe their research experience, focusing on how aspects of the experience, such as research skills and/or conceptual knowledge gained, informed their current research interests.
+They may also incorporate relevant work or volunteer experiences that shaped their interest in pursuing a homelessness research lab.
+Applicants should show some familiarity with Molly’s publications and/or current studies.
+Although fit with the lab is important, Molly appreciates the added value of students’ unique research passions to the lab, so applicants may express research interests that are not perfectly aligned with her recent projects.

 Project management activities include:

 Informally, PhD students serve the lab in the following ways:

 Seeking support and advice from other prospective applicants?
 You may want to peruse the forums below.
 A word of caution that these forums can increase anxiety, so limited use, or use along with self-care and positive coping practices, is recommended.